Globaltrans publishes its Annual Report for 2011

 The risks that influence the Company’s adherence to relevant laws and regulations.

-Controls and mitigating factors
+Description of risks | Controls and mitigating factors |

-The Group monitors its compliance with the terms of its agreements.
+Pending and potential legal actions Although there are currently no pending material legal actions involving the Group, adverse determination of any future potential legal actions involving the Company or its subsidiaries could have an adverse effect on the Group. | The Group monitors its compliance with the terms of its agreements.
 Standard forms of agreements are used for transportation services, and various controls are in place to ensure that the terms of agreements are adhered to.
-All contracts are subject to a rigorous review by all the concerned Group functions and a formal approval process prior to execution.
+All contracts are subject to a rigorous review by all the concerned Group functions and a formal approval process prior to execution. |

-The Group has controls in place, including highly qualified and experienced personnel to monitor changes in legislation and determine the appropriate treatment in order to minimise the risk of a challenge to such treatments by the authorities.
-For complex matters, the Group retains external consultants.
+Fiscal Local tax, currency and customs legislation, especially in Russia and other emerging markets, may be subject to varying interpretations, inconsistencies between federal laws, regional and local laws, rules and regulations, frequent changes and a lack of judicial and administrative guidance on interpreting legislation. | The Group has controls in place, including highly qualified and experienced personnel to monitor changes in legislation and determine the appropriate treatment in order to minimise the risk of a challenge to such treatments by the authorities.
+For complex matters, the Group retains external consultants. |

 Financial